 In the age of constant security vulnerabilities and subsequent security patches, and the rapid and frequent addition of features to software, DevOps—a workflow that emphasizes communication between software developers and IT pros managing production environments—is at the forefront when considering how to shape an IT department to fit an organization's internal needs and best serve its customers.

-This guide is a quick introduction to DevOps, as well as a "living" guide that will be updated periodically as trends and methods in this field change.
+This cheat sheet is an introduction to DevOps, as well as a "living" guide that will be updated periodically as trends and methods in this field change.

-- What is it?
+- What is DevOps?
 DevOps is an ethos centered around integration and communication between software developers and IT professionals who manage production operations.

-- Why does it matter?
+- Why does DevOps matter?
 DevOps allows organizations to more rapidly deliver software and security updates internally and to customers.

-- When is this happening?
+- When did companies start using DevOps?
 DevOps first gained traction in 2009.
 Large organizations such as Amazon, Walmart, and Adobe use DevOps.

-- How do I implement it?
+- How do I implement DevOps?
 DevOps is not a switch that can simply be turned on; it requires careful and gradual implementation so as to not disrupt the functioning of your organization.

 SEE: Special report: Riding the DevOps revolution (free PDF) (TechRepublic)